What is a 1099-K? How to report 1099-K income on a tax return.

 How to get help with the 1099-K form

-It’s critical to ensure tax informational returns like the 1099-K form match up with your business’ books and records.
+Ensuring tax informational returns like the 1099-K form match up with your business’s books and records is critical.
 All sources of income and expenses are used to determine taxable income or loss.
 At the end of the day, it’s forms like these that help determine your business’ tax obligation.

-If you want help filing self-employment taxes online because you don’t have the expertise or time to do your taxes, get help from our team of certified small business tax professionals.
+If you want help filing self-employment taxes online because you don’t have the expertise or time to do your taxes, get help from our certified small business tax professionals.

 File with a tax pro today.